-Ichthyophonus is an internal histozoic (i.e. within the host’s tissues) parasite that is known to infect multiple fish species throughout the Northern Atlantic and Pacific Oceans.
+Ichthyophonus is an internal histozoic parasite (i.e. present within the host’s tissues) that is known to infect multiple fish species throughout the Northern Atlantic and Pacific Oceans.
 It affects the energy budget of certain infected animals and increases mortality, and in some parts of the world Ichthyophonus has been implicated in major collapses of herring populations.
 The parasite grows in the internal organs of a fish and is usually not detectable by the naked eye.
-However, in heavy infections, white node-like lesions may be visible on the liver and heart.
+However, after severe infections, white node-like lesions may be visible on the liver and heart.
 Ichthyophonus is not harmful to humans.

 No significant differences in size at age have been found between Pacific halibut which tested positive and negative for Ichthyophonus.
 Genetic comparison of parasites indicates that infections in Pacific halibut result from the same type/species of parasite that infects most other marine fishes throughout the region.
-The project is now in a monitoring phase looking at stability in the prevalence and intensity of the infection at the original three test sites (Bering Sea, Prince William Sound, Oregon coast).
+Based on these studies, it is believed that Ichthyophonus in Pacific halibut currently represents a stable parasite-host paradigm in the North Pacific Ocean.

 Blaylock, R. B., J. C. Holmes, and L. Margolis.
 1998.
 The parasites of Pacific halibut, Hippoglossus stenolepis, in the northeast Pacific: host-level influences.
 Canadian Journal of Zoology 76:536-547.

 Hershberger, P.K., Gregg, J.L., and Dykstra, C.L.
-In prep.
-Ichthyophonus in Pacific Halibut (Hippoglossus stenolepis).
+2018.
+High-Prevalence and Low-Intensity Ichthyophonus Infections in Pacific Halibut.
 Journal of Aquatic Animal Health.